dysnasia/MoodleGPT/README.md

 ## ℹ️ About

 MoodleGPT is a project aimed at enhancing the functionality of Moodle quizzes and exams by integrating ChatGPT, an AI language model, into the platform.
-This integration enables students and educators to leverage the power of natural language processing for generating questions, providing explanations, and enhancing learning experiences.
+This integration enables students and educators to leverage the power of natural language processing to generate questions, provide explanations, and enhance learning experiences.

 ## 🚀 Getting Started